Could Ayurveda Be The Solution To All Of Your Millennial Problems?

 Stressed, tired, run down?
 Who isn’t.
 This ancient Indian modality could help you feel like ‘you’ again.

-Ever heard of a little thing called the Coronavirus?
-We thought you might have.
-Thanks to this all-encompassing global pandemic, stress and uncertainty are at an all time high.
-It’s normal to feel a little bit off-kilter right now, as we wade through the sh*tfight that is 2020.
+October 10 2022 marks World Mental Health Day.
+And, thanks to an all-encompassing global pandemic that has held us hostage for the last three years, stress and uncertainty are at an all time high.
+It’s normal to feel a little bit off-kilter right now, as we wade through the sh*tfight that is the last couple of years.

 What Is Ayurveda?